Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - **PowerCLI** and **powershell-yaml** modules are required on the admin host.

-- **mkisofs.exe** must be available as specified in the script.
+- **mkisofs.exe** must be available as specified in the script `cloudinit-linux-vm-deploy.ps1`.
+The ISO maker can be an alternative, e.g., `genisoimage` on Windows WSL2 if your admin host is running Windows Server 2022+ or Windows 11; in that case, ensure `$mkisofs` and `$cmd = "$mkisofs ..."` variables in the script align with your choice.

 ---

-## Troubleshooting
+## 🛠️ Troubleshooting

 - **Cloud-init did not run?**
   - Confirm that `/etc/cloud/cloud-init.disabled` was removed in the clone.
   - Check that seed ISO was attached and contained the correct user-data/meta-data.
+The ISO and its source files are left under `spool/<your_vm>/` directory.

 - **VM customization failed?**
   - Review `spool/<VMNAME>/deploy-*.log` and guest `/var/log/cloud-init*.log`.